constructorlabs/project-cinema/README.md

 - [ ] Create a favourites list.
 It's up to you how you would add items to favourites.
 You could add a button or otherwise.
 Display a list of favourites somewhere on your page.
 - [ ] Make the favourites list sortable.
 Add `up` and `down` buttons to your favourites which on click will move the result in relevant direction
 - [ ] Save favourites locally using `localStorage` so that favourites persist in browser after refresh
 - [ ] Let's create a search preview.
-It should listen for change events on input events and submit a search request with current query string.
+It should listen for input events and submit a search request with current query string.
 Display the search preview results in an absolute positioned container just below the search box.
 Hint: You may want to kick of the searching after at least 3 characters have been typed.

 ## Objectives